uvdsl/solid-oidc-client-browser/README.md

 ## Quick Start

-You can use this library along the lines of the following example.
+For advanced usage examples, including Vue or React, see the [wiki](https://github.com/uvdsl/solid-oidc-client-browser/wiki/Usage-Examples).
-For advanced usage examples, including usage with Vue or React, see the [wiki](https://github.com/uvdsl/solid-oidc-client-browser/wiki/Usage-Examples).
+Here, a minimal example:

 ```ts
 import { Session } from '@uvdsl/solid-oidc-client-browser';